vaibhavgupta856/AI_Website_Builder/README.md

 ## Acknowledgments

-- Built with inspiration from Bolt.js
+- Built with modern web technologies and AI
 - Uses Google's Gemini AI for code generation
 - WebContainer API for in-browser execution
 - React ecosystem for the frontend